SisandaSH/JavaPrograms/README.md

-Simple programs to evaluate understanding of Java console appications
+Simple programs to evaluate understanding of Java console applications